Do you want to learn how to hide your WordPress site until it’s ready? This guide will show you the easiest ways to do so.

 You’ll be taken to the drag-and-drop page builder as soon as you’ve picked a theme.

 Step 5.
-Publish Your WordPress Maintenance Page
+Choose When to Show Your Maintenance Page

-But what if you need to give access to someone who can’t log in to your website?
+What if you need to give access to someone who can’t log in to your website?
 There’s a pretty simple solution.

-In the SeedProd Page Settings area, you can create a secret access link that lets people bypass the page hiding your WordPress site.
+In the Page Settings area, you can create a secret access link that lets people bypass the page hiding your WordPress site.

 On the right-hand side of your screen, you can create a secret phrase added to a unique bypass URL.

-Then you can send this URL to anyone you’d like to have access to your site without them seeing the construction page.
+Then, you can send this URL to anyone you’d like to have access to your site without them seeing the construction page.

 It’s also possible to add a password to your landing page.
 This will let you grant access to specific people, such as clients.